relab/thesis-proposals/2024/zk-exchange.md

 After the buyer and seller have been matched and the order executed, it may be publicly revealed to be registered in the official records.

-For a practical implementation, allowing the *BUY* and *SELL* orders to reveal some information publicly may be necessary This information could be expressed in a range instead of an explicit value, e.g., a *BUY* order for [100,300] stocks at $[50,80] each.
+For a practical implementation, allowing the *BUY* and *SELL* orders to reveal some information publicly may be necessary.
+This information could be expressed in a range instead of an explicit value, e.g., a *BUY* order for [100,300] stocks at $[50,80] each.

 ## Project Description